ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/Container.rst

 ERA5 Experiment Logs
 =====================

-For the ERA5 experiment, the ``log*`` file for a successful experiment will a message like:
+For the ERA5 experiment, the ``log*`` file for a successful experiment will contain a message like:

 .. code-block:: console